ingenarel/arch-bans/readme.md

 reason is copy pasted from the official ban reason. if i can find the username, in include it, i also include notes most of the time.

+people that are still in alc, or have alts, i would appriciate if i got extra help, since i'm an one man army

 # 1325146520709890068
 username: bopaya